You want to know how to write a book, but you’re not sure where to start.

 9. Getting your book published

-Smashwords.
+Draft2Digital (D2D).
 An aggregating publisher and distributor of ebooks to Apple, Barnes and Noble, Kobo, and Scribd, amongst many others.

-All of these service providers have well-written Help sections to guide you through the necessary steps to publish your book.
+These service providers have well-written Help sections to guide you through the necessary steps to publish your book.

 Formatting your Word document for publishing